AnkilP/ankilp.github.io/site/content/posts/poems.md

 Fences keep the honest people honest
 Just don’t take away the fence promised
 ~~~
+The assignment was to make a villanelle.
 This "villanelle" is verbose because of the rhyming and meter constraints.
-However, this version is still not strictly a villanelle because it doesn't comply with it completely.
+However, this version is still not strictly a villanelle because it doesn't comply with the rules completely.
 ~~~
 Northern Lights